DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/05-25 MC Concept Feedback.md

 - Also, we want the character to be a little taller.
 - The body type should be a *little* bit more imposing
 	- He shouldn't be this big strong guy
+	- We just want to make sure he's not super slim and